0xsequence/czip/README.md

 ![CZIP 😈](./logo.png)

-**czip** is a utility for compressing and decompressing EVM calldata.
+**czip** is an engine for compressing and decompressing EVM calldata.
 It is designed to be used in L2s to trade off calldata size for computation cost.

 The primary component of czip is the `decompressor.huff` contract, which is a Huff contract that inflates the calldata.
 It works by implementing a simple state machine that, in a single pass, decompresses the input.
 The operations of the state machine are specifically designed to work with EVM calldata.